French CPA for Urban Planning Legal Practices | English-Speaking Accountant in France

 You receive a clear reading of performance, with three systematic questions: where are we truly collecting on billed fees across the project portfolio, where are cash commitments accumulating in disbursement advances, and what decision needs to be made this month on remuneration, hiring, or structure.
 This rhythm creates visibility and accelerates decision-making.

-We secure the target structure for 12–24 months: BNC vs. SEL arbitrage, partner remuneration scheme, retirement savings strategy, associate entry or transmission plan, and prudent vs. ambitious scenarios for project pipeline growth.
+We secure the target structure for 12 to 24 months: BNC vs. SEL arbitrage, partner remuneration scheme, retirement savings strategy, associate entry or transmission plan, and prudent vs. ambitious scenarios for project pipeline growth.
 The goal is to maximise net income while building a practice with transferable value.

 Starting situation: an urban planning lawyer with €320k in annual fees, significant disbursements advanced for clients on complex planning processes running 18–36 months, irregular cash flow, disbursements tracked informally, and no retirement savings strategy despite 12 years of practice.